 In addition to the known roles of these stakeholders, individuals, leaders, educators, teachers, and parents must be ready to show and lead by positive examples.
 What eroded the developmental processes and growth of children especially in Nigeria is lack of good role models.
 Leaders say a thing and act otherwise.
 Equally, we must not miss any of these processes, therefore, education, training and orientation of children, it is very important and needed to avert Chrisland School and Dowen College experiences.

-by Peter Adeleye, National Coordinator, African Centre for Citizens Orientation
+Peter Adeleye is of the African Centre for Citizens Orientation